abimael-dominguez/library-management-system/README.md

 ## TODO
 - [ ] Clean the Google Sheets Data
 - [ ] Create a dummy database in PostgreSQL
-- [ ] Test the functionality of the of the tables
+- [ ] Test the functionality of the tables
 - [ ] Make improvements to the database
+- [ ] Evaluate and add optional tables based on LMS scope (e.g., Reservation for holds, Fine for penalties, Category for genres)
+- [ ] Plan extensions for specific features (e.g., overdue notifications, reporting)